Strategies for energy-efficient flow control leveraging deep reinforcement learning: METHODOLOGY

-We couple a computational fluid dynamics environment with a DRL framework to address AFC.
-The two core components of DRL, the agent and the environment, are integral to this approach.
-In our study, we utilize a PPO agent to train the control policy, while the CFD environment simulates flow around either a circular or square cylinder.
-The primary task of the PPO agent is to determine an optimal real-time control strategy for two jet actuators positioned on the cylinder's surface, with the goal of minimizing the fluid forces acting on the structure.
-The agent obtains state information by observing the CFD environment, with flow probes measuring quantities such as velocity and pressure within the flow field.
-The agent’s actions involve adjusting the mass flow rate of the synthetic jets, enabling precise control over the flow dynamics.
-To present a clear understanding of the DRL-based AFC framework, we provide a detailed explanation of each key component: the agent, the environment, state observations, action selection, and the reward mechanism.
-By elaborating on these elements, we aim to clarify their roles within the system and illustrate how they interact.
-This detailed breakdown enhances our ability to analyze and understand the application of DRL in optimizing AFC performance.
+Through a DRL-based AFC framework, we integrate a CFD environment with DRL algorithms to address flow control problems.
+The PPO agent is employed to train a control policy that optimizes real-time actuation of two synthetic jets positioned on the cylinder's surface, with the objective of minimizing fluid forces.
+The agent perceives the CFD environment through strategically placed flow probes that measure velocity and pressure.
+Based on these observations, the agent dynamically adjusts the mass flow rate of the synthetic jets to manipulate the flow field.
+This framework, comprising the agent, environment, state observations, action selection, and reward mechanism, is meticulously detailed to elucidate the intricate interplay among these components in enhancing the performance of AFC.